 51) Sun Screen – Especially if you’re road tripping in a convertible!

 52) Overnight Toiletries – Take compact versions of all your daily essentials.
-These reusable silicone travel bottles are perfect to decant your cosmetics into.
+These reusable mini silicone travel bottles are perfect to decant your cosmetics into.
 It’s also to keep them in a cute toiletry bag like this with a hook, so you don’t have to put your stuff on a dirty surface.

 Fun Essentials for Road Trips